Dissociative Identity Disorder (Multiple Personality Disorder)

 Sometimes people with DID experience dissociative fugue in which they discover, for example, that they have traveled, but have no recollection of the experience.
 They vary in their awareness of their amnesia, and it is common for people with DID to minimize their amnestic symptoms, even when the lapses in memory are obvious and distressing to others.

-According to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition: more than 70 percent of people with DID have attempted suicide at least once, and self-injurious behavior is common among this population.
+According to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, more than 70 percent of people with DID have attempted suicide at least once, and self-injurious behavior is common among this group.
 Treatment is crucial to improving quality of life and preventing suicide attempts for those with DID.

 The disorder may first manifest at any age.
 Individuals with DID may have post-traumatic symptoms (nightmares, flashbacks, or startle responses) or post-traumatic stress disorder.
 Several studies suggest that DID is more common among close biological relatives of persons who also have the disorder than in the general population.

 Once a rarely reported disorder, the diagnosis has grown more common—and controversial.
 Some experts contend that because DID patients are highly suggestible, their symptoms are at least partly iatrogenic—that is, prompted by their therapists' probing.
 Brain imaging studies, however, have corroborated identity transitions.